Greenling family · Ophiodon elongatus

 Identification

-Elongated greenling with a massive head and oversized mouth full of sharp teeth (a lingcod bite is no joke — lip the fish with a gripper, not your hand).
+Elongated greenling with a massive head and oversized mouth full of sharp teeth (a lingcod bite is no joke: lip the fish with a gripper, not your hand).
 Body brown to olive-green with mottled darker patches; some fish run blue or turquoise (a genetic color phase that doesn't affect eating).
 Single long dorsal fin with a notch separating the spiny front half from the soft rear half.
 Tail is rounded with a yellow trailing edge in many fish.
-Confused with rockfish at glance — lingcod body is much longer and slimmer than any rockfish, head is bigger and more prominent.
+Confused with rockfish at glance, but lingcod body is much longer and slimmer than any rockfish, head is bigger and more prominent.

 Habitat + seasonality